 Assume single process: When selected, error detection assumes that all named synchronization objects used within your application are used only within the process.
-Clear this check box to relax some of the deadlock detection rules associated with named synchronization objects. • Enable watcher thread: Select this check box to create a watcher thread in your application to monitor for localized deadlocks.
+Clear this check box to relax some of the deadlock detection rules associated with named synchronization objects.

+Tip: To improve performance, select a subset of All COM Classes.
+Consider selecting all COM classes only when running an initial pass of your application, or when making a final QA pass. • Enable watcher thread: Select this check box to create a watcher thread in your application to monitor for localized deadlocks.
 By default, this feature is disabled to prevent error detection from interfering with your application.